 Brenna has worked in push-based distributed systems in general and with high-performance stream processing specifically.
 He is currently interested in the intersection of computer science and nutritional science, working on collection and analysis of nutritional data from athletes.

-Gjerdrum’s research specialize in distributed systems, operating systems and analytics.
+Gjerdrum’s research specializes in distributed systems, operating systems and analytics.
 His current efforts utilize commodity trusted computing infrastructure to implement a trusted data processing and inference runtime enabling applications to host and process privacy sensitive data on potentially untrusted third-party could platforms.

 Prior to pursuing his PHD, Gjerdrum was employed by The Applications and Services Group (ASG) within Microsoft, working on document processing, information retrieval and analytics for the Office 365 cloud platform.

 His research interests are in distributed systems, data analytics and privacy preserving technologies.
 He holds a MS in Distributed Software Systems (2017) from the Department of Computer Science at Technische Universität Darmstadt (TU Darmstadt), Germany.
 Prior to his Master’s degree, he worked in different roles at Media Lab Asia, IBM Software Labs and Persistent Systems Ltd.